Genos-coder/excel-data-2/README.md

 - use same formula to find median salary

-- also filter them based on there is value or #N/A error same as of
+- also filter them based on there is value or #N/A error same as of country

 ## Create manipulated chart for job type